“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 I’m in the middle of putting away my cameras when I hear a loud exhalation, followed by the cool spray of a fine fishy mist.
 I look up just in time to see large grey nostrils next to the boat seal shut, then sink under the waves.
 Looks like we’re the next exhibit!

 A surfboard-sized fin juts out of the water and then smacks the waves, shooting the salty sea into the air.
 Another whoosh and a different whale blows to our starboard.
 It’s so close that I could run my hand over its dark grey skin, but I resist.

 Another whale swims lengthwise under our boat, starting at the stern.
 I lay my chest over the tender’s bow to photograph it from above as the humpback emerges.

 Slowly, a long ridged head dotted with tubercles––those knobby things––is replaced by a smooth broad back, tapering as it reaches the fluke, then fades from view.

-The whales stay for 10 minutes or so then move off, blowing 50 feet from the tender heading toward the horizon, bringing our magical encounter to a close.
+The whales stay for 10 minutes or so, then move off, blowing 50 feet from the tender and heading toward the horizon, bringing our magical encounter to a close.